Phillips a rising star in Giants' defense

 "I like running into stuff," Phillips said.
 "Big or small, it doesn't matter.
 I really, really hate missing tackles."

-He said Clinton Portis and Marion Barber are the toughest players in the division to tackle -- since he wasn't allowed to choose his teammate Brandon Jacobs.
+He said Clinton Portis and Marion Barber are the toughest players in the division to tackle -- because he wasn't allowed to choose his teammate Brandon Jacobs.
 Phillips is one of the brightest young stars on what I believe to be the best defense in the NFC East.

 We should be able to eliminate the word "emerging" when Phillips goes to the Pro Bowl in '09.
 After all, Justin Tuck was my choice last season.